Better Auth

 NEXT_PUBLIC_AUTH_ENABLE_EMAIL_PASSWORD_AUTHENTICATION=true: Enables or disables the standard email/password login and signup functionality.AUTH_ENABLE_CHANGE_EMAIL=false: Enables or disables the built-in (but currently basic) flow for users to change their email address.AUTH_AUTO_SIGN_IN_AFTER_VERIFICATION=true: If email verification is enabled (NEXT_PUBLIC_AUTH_ENABLE_EMAIL_VERIFICATION=true), setting this totruewill automatically sign the user in after they successfully click the verification link.
 If set tofalse, they will need to sign in manually after verifying their email.NEXT_PUBLIC_AUTH_ENABLE_EMAIL_VERIFICATION=true: Toggles whether email verification is required after signing up with email/password.

-These variables are defined in src/env/schemas and should be set in your .env file.
+These variables are defined in packages/env/src/schemas and should be set in root .env.

 Server-Side Usage (tRPC)